EMDK/docs/3.1UP1/source/api/ScannerConfig-DecoderParams-DataMatrix.md

 #ScannerConfig.DecoderParams.DataMatrix

 The DataMatrix class provides access to parameters that are available for the DataMatrix decoder.

-##Public Fields

-###enabled
-Returns whether or not the Decoder is currently enabled.

-**Example Usage:**

-    :::java
-    boolean isEnabled = dataMatrix.enabled;

-**Type:**

-boolean